 This is a methods course that deals with strategic planning for worship ministry.
-Attention is given to principles for developing services that encompass a variety of worship models.
+Attention is given to the principles for developing services that encompass a variety of worship models.
 Students will learn about established patterns of worship and how they can be adapted not only for worship style, but also for churches of all sizes.

 With the emergence of a diverse and ever-changing worship culture, worship leaders must be equipped to sculpt creative and engaging worship services.
-This task has been complicated by the emergence of a consumer-driven mentality that has resulted in congregations being categorized by worship style (i.e., traditional, blended and contemporary).
-This modern worship culture has resulted in a necessity for modern worship leaders to develop a broad skill set in order to effectively function as worship leaders in the local church.
+This task has been complicated by the emergence of a consumer-driven mentality that has resulted in congregations being categorized by worship style (i.e., traditional, blended, and contemporary).
+This modern worship culture has resulted in a necessity for modern worship leaders to develop a broad skill set in order to effectively function in the local church.
 This course will explore strategies for planning worship based on different style models and targeted at churches of various sizes.
 In addition, students will develop practical organizational methods applicable to ministries of all sizes and identities.

-Textbook readings and lecture presentations
+Textbook readings and lecture presentations/notes

 Course Requirements Checklist

-After reading the Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.